Bring Me the Head of Oliver Plunkett: Reception

 The novel received a positive reception from reviewers.

 Kirkus Reviews called the novel a "fast-paced improbable adventure", stating that readers "will quickly warm to Eddie" and that it is "a good choice for reluctant readers"; although they do state that this is an easier read if you read Reservoir Pups beforehand.
 In a review aimed at younger readers, Kidzworld stated that "the worst part about Eddie's adventures is that Eddie and his friends basically spend the first half of the book getting beaten up and abused"; although this is somewhat mitigated as "it's fun to read about Eddie and his gang saving the day at last".
 They awarded the book a score of four out of five stars.
-Conan Tigard, writing for Reading Review, praised the novels pace, characters and believability, stating that he read the book in one sitting.
+Conan Tigard, writing for Reading Review, praised the novel’s pace, characters and believability, stating that he read the book in one sitting.
 Tigard comments that he found many references to the first book in the series, although did not think it necessary to read it first.
 In conclusion, he stated "overall, I thought that Bring Me the Head of Oliver Plunkett was an excellent story with fun and excitement that all readers will enjoy.
 Bravo, Colin Bateman.
 Way to go!" and awarded the novel a score of nine out of ten.

 Cooper Renner, for the School Library Journal, praised the "marvelously over-the-top plot"; the "likable, down-to-earth main characters"; and stated that "plot-turns worthy of an adult thriller keep the pages turning, and Bateman's light touch keeps the violence from seeming as frightening as it otherwise might".
 Renner concluded by saying that this novel is "a first-rate achievement, and a truly comic novel with a plot that never lets up".
 Booklist stated that "there's nothing subtle here" and that there is much that is "specifically Irish and Catholic", however tempered this somewhat by stating that "readers already familiar with Eddie will enjoy Bateman's wry humor, nutty characters, and swift-moving plot".